 Following the capture of Constantinople by the Ottoman Turks in 1453, and the subsequent pillaging that ensued, Mehmet the Conqueror declared the Hagia Sophia a mosque, and said his prayers there the very next Friday.
 As a mosque, it was considered as one of the holiest Islamic temples of the world.
 It also served as Istanbul’s principal mosque for nearly 500 years and was used as a model for many others including the Sultan Ahmet Mosque , the Suleymaniye Mosque and the Rustem Pasha Mosque.

 Under the order of Mustafa Kemal Ataturk and the Council of Ministers the Hagia Sophia Turkey opened as a museum in 1935.
-Today, it is visited by nearly 10,000 people per day and the Turkish Ministry of Tourism declared that it received more than 3 million visitors in 2013.
-The Hagia Sophia ticket price is 40TL, but be warned unless you buy your ticket in advance or go with a tour guide, there are often long queues.
+Today, it is visited by nearly 10,000 people per day and the Turkish Ministry of Tourism declared that it received more than 3 million visitors in 2019.
+The Museum ticket price is 10 euro, but be warned unless you buy your ticket in advance from travel agent or go with a local tour guide, there are often long queues.